 MP for Salisbury

-He has 15 declared financial interests, including shareholdings, various employments and earnings, ongoing paid employment, gifts or hospitality from UK sources, and visits outside the UK.
+Declared financial interests include several shareholdings and other financial holdings, ongoing paid employment, and gifts or hospitality from UK sources, as well as visits outside the UK.

 Generated 21 February 2026